xarray-contrib/xarray.dev/src/posts/gpu-pipeline/index.md

 ### Data & Code Overview 📊

-For this hackathon, we developed a benchmark of training a U-NET (with ResNet encoder) model on the ERA-5 Dataset to predict next time steps.
+For this hackathon, we developed a benchmark of training a U-Net (with ResNet encoder) model on the ERA-5 Dataset to predict next time steps.
 The training pipeline used a standard PyTorch DataLoader and supported both single-GPU and multi-GPU training via Distributed Data Parallel (DDP).
 The full benchmark repo is available [here](https://github.com/pangeo-data/ncar-hackathon-xarray-on-gpus).

 ### Initial Performance Bottlenecks